mikhaelkevin/be-lets-cookin-app/README.md

 - <a href="#setup-env">Setup .env</a>

-Before you start the backend, make sure check the application db backup and find a file named <b>lets_cookin.psql</b>.
+Before you start the backend, make sure check the application folder and find a file named <b>lets_cookin.psql</b>.
 If you can't found any, you can make it by your own references to application <a href="#db-structure">DB Structure</a>.

 Follow the other step bellow to continue settings up the application.